 This week I am extremely excited to bring you my interview with Scott Brady, alkaline diet expert and personal strength and fitness coach Scott Brady.
-Scott is the founder of Health 4 NI and has been creating quite a buzz with his ability to get results for his clients quickly and healthily!
+Scott is the founder of Health 4 NI and Metal Rhino and has been creating quite a buzz with his ability to get results for his clients quickly and healthily!

 I have been in touch with Scott for a while now and we finally met at our Dr Young Live event back in June – and I have to say, this is one guy who clearly knows his stuff and practices what he preaches!